jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 -> _Joe: this is not using RL, but just a simple way of prompting by limiting the reasoning step lengths with instructions in prompts.
 I think similarly we can train LLM with RL to enforce this, and/or as a reward, to improve efficiency during the reasoning process_

--> _Joe: found out the following paper does that exactly lol_
+-> _Joe: (a few days later) found out the following paper does that exactly lol_

 [(2025 Mar) L1: Controlling How Long A Reasoning Model Thinks With Reinforcement Learning ](https://arxiv.org/abs/2503.04697)

--> Joe: LLM + RL to encourage shorter reasoning steps.
-The way is to condition on special symbols in the prompt controling reasoning steps, which poses another reward
+-> _Joe: LLM + RL to encourage shorter reasoning steps.
+The way is to condition on special symbols in the prompt controling reasoning steps, which poses another reward_

 - Training starts from the base model [DeepScaleR-1.5B-Preview](#deepscaler-berkeley) (using the same hyperparameters for GRPO)
 - Training data also from DeepScaleR-Preview-Dataset, 40K question-answer pairs drawn from AIME, AMC, Omni-Math and STILL